abhishek-basu-git/SimilarityAlgorithms/Readme.md

-List of similarity Algorithms implemented in python:
+List of similarity Algorithms implemented in python language